 2.6.4.
 "Total distance value" means any mileage value stored on-board the vehicle related to the total distance driven by the vehicle.

 2.6.5.
-“Tachograph or Recording equipment” means the equipment intended for installation in road vehicles to display, record, print, store and output data related to the movement of such vehicles.
+“Tachograph or Recording equipment” means the equipment intended for installation in vehicles to display, record, print, store and output data related to the movement of such vehicles.
 The data recorded includes the effective distance travelled, calibration data of the vehicle and events and faults log.

 The recording equipment consists of a vehicle unit and a motion sensor.